 You will receive an induction pack in July, which includes all the information we need (i.e. current address, 3 different contact details and medical notes etc) before your child starts at Moat Farm, as well as useful information for you.
 It will give you details about the ethos of the school, timings of the school day, uniform and expectations for attendance.

 What happens if my child has specific medical needs?

 You will be asked to complete a form in your induction pack which will provide us with the information we need.
 We have many first aid trained staff, who work close to the Medical Room.
-If you have any concerns about the medical needs of your child, please do contact the school to make an appointment with Mrs Biggs or Mrs Anderson, to discuss this further.
+If you have any concerns about the medical needs of your child, please do contact the school to make an appointment with Mrs Moulder, to discuss this further.

 What will happen on the first day of term?

 Your children will go to the lower school playground and the teachers will all be outside from 8.30am onwards.
 At 8.30am, the first bell will go and the children will enter school with their class teacher.
 The doors remain open for 25 minutes to give parents flexibility if they have to be in other school playgrounds, for the morning drop off.
 Doors will close at 8.55am.